xechoz/BoringTabLayout/README.md

 2. tabLayout.setTabs(viewPager: ViewPager, tabs: List<View>)
 3. Listen to tab selection status changes. override yourTabView.setSelected: change your tab style when selected changed
 4. (optional) tabLayout.setIndicator(DrawIndicator)

-5. (optional) BoringTabLayout is just a LinearLayout, and you can use any LinearLayout attributes in your xml file and your tab view
+BoringTabLayout is just a LinearLayout, and you can use any LinearLayout attributes in your xml file and your tab view.

+for example, set your tab view's LinearLayout.LayoutParams weight = 1, make all tab's width equals

 Demo